Montague semantics and modifier consistency measurement in neural language models: Methodology

-\textbf{Testing the hypothesis:} If a phrase embedding is representing its denotation, we should then observe analogous relations when comparing the embeddings using an appropriate distance measure for the embedding model vector space (e.g., cosine, euclidean), particularly in the intersective case.
-This motivates the following tests.
+Thus, our core hypothesis is the following.
+If the phrase embedding correctly represents its denotation, we should observe some analogous inclusion relations between them.
+Since embeddings are defined in vector space, the inclusion relations must be replaced with another appropriate measure (e.g., cosine, Euclidean).
+This hypothesis motivates the following tests.